erikjsolsen/erikjsolsen.github.io/_posts/2016-02-04-winter-survey-1.md

 <img src="/assets/greenlandhalibut.jpg" style="float: center;  width: 600px;  padding:5px 5px 5px 5px;"/>

-*Grinning Greenland hailbut, one of the uglies (but tastiest) fish in the Barents Sea*
+*Grinning Greenland hailbut, one of the ugliest (but tastiest) fish in the Barents Sea*

 Much has changed on the survey since the last millennium
 --------------------------------------------------------